AdobeDocs/indesign-api-docs/README.md

     - Enumerate system resources such as files, networking configuration, etc.
     - Mine cryptocurrency

-### Current Limitations
+### __Current Limitations__
-There are a few limitations to the APIs you should be aware of ahead of time:
+Here are a few limitations to the APIs you should be aware of ahead of time:
 - Error handling is a work in progress.
-Sometimes you may not see the most helpful of messages
+Sometimes you may not see the most helpful of messages.

-### Retries
+### __Retries__
-For increased reliability and stability we have added a retry mechanism for all API calls, and have some recommendations on how to handle these:
+For increased reliability and stability we have added a retry mechanism for all API calls, and here are some recommendations on how to handle these:

 - You should only retry requests that have a 5xx response code.
 A 5xx error response indicates there was a problem processing the request on the server.
 - You should implement an exponential back-off retry strategy with 3 retry attempts.
 - You should not retry requests for any other response code.